Student Code of Conduct and Community Standards

 15. Theft

-Students may not take or possess the property of the College, its guests, or any member of the College community without right or permission.
+Students may not take or possess the property of the University, its guests, or any member of the University community without right or permission.

 16. Weapons, Dangerous Instruments, and Explosive Chemicals or Devices